katylouise/battleships/README.md

 | | fire - hit/miss   |    |
 | | sunk? |

--Coded using Ruby and RSpec.
+- Coded using Ruby and RSpec.

 Authors
 ________